A. Retreat Rules & Regulations

-Generally 2 hours helping out at the ashram is required a day and allows us to keep the costs down unless you are doing Helping Out backpacker work exchange in which case hours are 4-6 a day.
+Generally 1-2 hours helping out at the ashram is required a day and allows us to keep the costs down unless you are doing Helping Out backpacker work exchange in which case hours are 6 a day.
 If you stay longer than a week then you get off one day a week.
-This can be all sorts of different chores including cleaning, (helping with food preparation is not included in these hours as that is part of your nutrition classes), gardening, maintenance.
+This can be all sorts of different chores including cleaning, (helping with food preparation is not included in these hours as that is part of your nutrition classes nor is tidying up/cleaning the ashram area), gardening, maintenance.
 Work exchange may be doing path clearing, tree removal, renovation, building work and more strenuous labour.
 You are encouraged to do more than these hours as this will better connect you with the process here.
 Connecting with nature may be a part of some retreats and doing meditation work in the garden may be part of that.
 Private or casual retreats requires gardening activities to help maintain the ashram.
 If this poses a problem please contact us about this prior to booking.
 This activity is to benefit you as well as the ashram and it is not necessarily the quantity of what is done but the quality and meditational attitude in which it is done to bring peace and love to the ashram Buddha Field.
 EXEMPT: Some private or group retreats do not require helping out and an additional fee is paid by the guest.
 The private ‘relax indulge’ retreat is exempt from Karma Yoga work for example.

 xi) Breaking the Rules